sandialabs/sibl/process/ui/README.md

 ## Goal

-* Refactor Penetrace into a Modern Architecture Using Python.
+* Refactor Penetrace into a modern software architecture using Python.

 ## History